Budapest: Taste Gulyás & Hungarian Street Classics

 Hearty Gulyás and Local Breads

-A true Hungarian staple, gulyás is a rich, hearty soup that’s perfect for warming up on a cool day.
+A true Hungarian staple, gulyás is a rich, hearty soup that’s great for warming up on a cool day.
 Served with crusty bread and pickled vegetables, it’s a dish that defines comfort food.
 The guide explains its origins and variations, making each spoonful richer with context.

 Sweet Finisher